 Context: [Background and situation].

-Style: [Voice, writing style or expert to imitate].
+Style: [Voice, writing style or expert to emulate].

 Tone: [Emotion: professional, casual, persuasive...].